Egypt: ACI and CargoX

 Lessons learned from ocean freight

 The registration requirements for Egyptian importers (Nafeza) and their foreign business partners (CargoX) for ocean freight imports to Egypt came into force in October 2021.
-Registration was a major headache for many companies, however, with some forced to repeat the process several times before their application was accepted.
+Registration was a major headache for many companies.
+Some were forced to repeat the process several times before their application was accepted.

 Exporters uploading freight documents to CargoX face additional hurdles, especially since the ACID number must be included on all shipping documents.
 The following is an example of the information required on a commercial invoice in PDF format: